groue/GRDBObjc/README.md

 }
 ```

 You may think: "I never use FMDB like that!".
 Indeed error handling makes FMDB such a pain to read that barely nobody does it.
-And yet robustness is what eventually allows your application to run in the background on a locked device, when necessary.
+And yet robustness is what eventually allows your application to run safely in the background on a locked device, when necessary.
 GRDB is concise, won't miss any error, and yet runs the code above [much faster](https://github.com/groue/GRDB.swift/wiki/Performance) than FMDB.

 ### Going Further with GRDB